King Street E. and Celina Street,

-The Marks Theatre was located at King and Celina Streets.
+The Marks Theatre was located at King Street E. and Celina Streets.
 Previously, in 1875, it was a hotel named Finigan’s (later American) Hotel, and that many traveling performers who stayed at.

 Ernie Marks was among them.
 He was a native of Perth, Ontario, and was party of a traveling troupe that performed separate plays for two-week periods before moving on to other towns.

 In 1931, Ernie acquired the Martin’s Theatre and became mayor of Oshawa the same year.
-The Marks, as it was later known, presented musical revues, stage plays, and amateur talent nights for years after films began to be screened.
-The theatre originally sat 1,500 patrons, had a large balcony, and contained graded corridors that allowed free movement around the building, cutting the need for stairways.
-The Marks continued as an independent movie house, surviving a series of fires from nearby buildings, until the late 80s.
+The Marks Theatre, as it was later known, presented musical revues, stage plays, and amateur talent nights for years after films began to be screened.
+The theatre originally seated 1,500 patrons, had a large balcony, and contained graded corridors that allowed free movement around the building, cutting the need for stairways.
+The Marks Theatre continued as an independent movie house, surviving a series of fires from nearby buildings, until the late-1980’s.
 It was demolished in 1992.